-We include a path length correction factor $\ell$ for 3D simulations, since sight-lines that intersect the mixing layer at an angle have longer path lengths.
+We include a path length correction factor $\ell$ to match 3D simulations, since sight-lines that intersect the mixing layer at an angle have longer path lengths.
 We estimate this to be a factor of $\sim \sqrt{2}$.
-This correction factor could also account for a sight-line intersecting the interface multiple times in a fractal TML.
-However, because the mixing layer does not often `wrap around' on large scales, we find in our 3D simulations that the sight-lines usually only intersect the mixing layer 1-2 times.
+This correction factor could also account for a sightline intersecting the interface multiple times in a fractal TML.
+However, because the mixing layer does not often `wrap around' on large scales, we find in our 3D simulations that the sightlines usually only intersect the mixing layer 1-2 times.
 Similarly, a line through the fractal coastline on a map will typically intersect the water-land boundary once.